alyaqasrina/Innovators-Group/README.md

 <h3> e.
 CSP </h3>

 #### Identify Vulnerability

+Based on (https://www.selangor.gov.my/), there are four CSP-related vulnerabilities found as stated below:
 * CSP: Wildcard Directive <br>
 A wildcard directive is a CSP rule that allows any content source to be loaded by a web application, making it vulnerable to various attacks. <br>
 * script-src unsafe-inline <br>